Ensono/amido.github.io/docs/nx/next/infra.md

 ### Terraform

 This is the last group of tasks to run as part of the infrastructure.
 See `myproject/apps/myapp/build/terraform` for configuration files.

+One thing to highlight is that once the Terraform apply task is completed, a Helmm install will also be executed.
+As mentioned earlier, the default behaviour is to deploy a non-production instance when a PR is created and once the PR is merged, then the deployment is made to production.

 </details>